Byker Grove: Production

 The Mitre, also known as Benwell Towers, acted as the production offices and the fictional youth club.

 Byker Grove was not filmed in the Byker area of Newcastle.
 The actual youth club set was in Benwell, which is in the west area of the city, Byker being in the east.
 Byker Metro station (the suburban rail network in Newcastle and the Tyne and Wear area) and other landmarks in the real Byker (such as the Byker Wall and surrounding estate) were used for filming backdrops.

 The youth club building seen on-screen is The Mitre, which used to be a nightclub and a pub (which was mentioned in a few storylines from episodes in the late 1990s).
-After the success of the first series (6 episodes, 1989), The Mitre was bought by the BBC's London property department, which then granted Zenith Television a permanent licence to film the series there.
+After the success of the first series (six episodes, 1989), The Mitre was bought by the BBC's London property department, which then granted Zenith Television a permanent licence to film the series there.

 Scenes representing Denton Burn Youth Club for Series 15 were filmed at Raby Street Youth Club, in the buildings next to Byker Primary School.
 This is the real youth club for the children of Byker.

 Cancellation

-On 11 May 2006, the BBC announced that the series would be ending after 17 years as part of a broader strategy for CBBC to focus more tightly on the primary school age-group as its core audience.
+On 11 May 2006, the BBC announced that the series would be ending after 17 years as part of a broader strategy for CBBC to focus more tightly on the primary-school age group as its core audience.
 Shortly after the announcement Richard Deverell, head of CBBC, was interviewed on Newsround about the decision to axe Byker Grove.
 Filming wrapped on 24 August, and the final series, moved to the CBBC Channel, started on 7 October 2006.

-In July 2025, STV Player and ITVX signed a co-exclusivity deal with Ant and Dec’s production company Mitre Studios to become the first streaming services to provide every episode.
-At the time of announcement, the first five series were available to stream on STV Player, with the remaining series available on both services later in the year.
+In July 2025, STV Player and ITVX signed a co-exclusivity deal with Ant and Dec's production company Mitre Studios to become the first streaming services to provide every episode.
+Initially, the first five series were available to stream on STV Player, with the remaining series available on both services later in the year.
 The entire series became available on ITVX on 16 November 2025.